“That kind of behavior would be totally unacceptable where I come from.”

 You went to a supermarket in the U.S. and the cashier looked bored and angry.
-You can't believe that a store employee would be that rude.
-You say:
+You say this because you can't believe that a store employee would be that rude.

 That kind of behavior would be totally unacceptable where I come from.